 Dragging You Towards a Better UI

-There are a number of ways that a drag-and-drop UI can benefit the user-friendliness of your website.
-Hopefully, the examples above will provide you with some inspiration regarding how you can use this familiar feature to enhance your projects.
+There are several ways that a drag-and-drop UI can benefit the user-friendliness of your website.
+Hopefully, the examples above will provide you with some inspiration regarding how you can use this familiar feature to enhance your own projects.